xjtu-wiki/xjtu-wiki.github.io/index.md

   * For special information, see **Posts** below.

 ## How to reference to this wiki
-The online and most updated version of this wiki is available at two locations: [https://jiaodawiki.com](https://jiaodawiki.com) AND [https://xjtu-wiki.gitlab.io/](https://xjtu-wiki.gitlab.io/) as a backup mirror site.
+The online and most updated version of this wiki is available at two locations: [https://jiaodawiki.com](https://jiaodawiki.com).

 For source code, please take a look at [the github repository](https://github.com/xjtu-wiki/xjtu-wiki.github.io)